vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ## Before You Start

+Before proceeding with this document, it is important to have followed the instructions in "cranky-env.conf.md" on your local host machine and  basic understanding of what Cranking an Ubuntu Kernel is all about.
+Information and instructions in this document assume this this order of action as a pre- requisite to successfully implementing procedures below.

-Make sure you have an up-to-date clone of the kteam-tools repo before starting, since important changes to how the packages are cranked might have been added.
-Make sure also that you have access to the kernel team Trello workflow system.
+To that point, make sure you have an up-to-date clone of the kteam-tools repo before starting and make sure also that you have access to the kernel team Trello workflow system.

-**Note**  This document is intended to be an integral part of the kteam-tools repo as well so that it is regularly updated along with the various tools described and will no longer be maintained in Google Docs.

 The scripts for Start the Kernel SRU Cycle need some initial configuration before the first run, which is documented in $HOME/kteam-tools/stable/README.

-For example, the script "create-sru-cards" depends on the Trello command-line tools, so make sure to follow the steps reported in
+For example, the script "create-sru-cards.py" depends on the Trello command-line tools, so make sure to follow the steps reported in
 $HOME/kteam-tool/stable/README about this particular script.